CAMB-DSbD/tee-morello-performance-experiments/README.md

   of 2023, provides a summary of the architecture.

-As explained in [Userlevel process environments](https://ctsrd-cheri.github.io/cheribsd-getting-started/features/processes.html), in CheriBSD 24.05, a user  can compile his program to run in three different userspace execution environments:
+As explained in [User level process environments](https://ctsrd-cheri.github.io/cheribsd-getting-started/features/processes.html), in CheriBSD 24.05, a user  can compile his program to run in three different userspace execution environments: